Vivekanand-R/AI-Product-Framework/README.md

 **Banking:** Highly regulated environment (central banks, AML/KYC, data privacy laws).
 PMs often **manage legacy systems, core banking products** (accounts, loans, payments), and modernization projects.
 Change cycles are slow, risk aversion is high, and oversight is constant.

+For Example: JPMorgan Chase moves a staggering amount of money every single day:

+      A. Over $10 trillion in payments and transfers globally across more than 120 currencies and 160+ countries.

+      B. Jamie Dimon confirmed: “We’re processing 6,000 payments a second,” totaling about $10 trillion daily.

+In summary, JPMorgan is the powerhouse behind one of the world’s largest daily payment flows—surpassing $10 trillion in transactions every day.

 **Tech/SaaS/Software:** Heavy on feature definition, agile iterations, UX optimization, engineering collaboration. **Technical understanding** is a must.

 **Hardware/Consumer:** Electronics	Complex product cycles, supply chain management, irreversible design decisions, emphasis on reliability and manufacturability.